 Faculty Senate Bylaws, Article III, section 2, Part J

 Research Council.
 Membership shall consist of at least 12 appointed faculty or faculty/administrator representatives.
 In addition, there shall be three graduate students selected by the Graduate Student Senate.
 Ex-officio members shall include the Vice Chancellor for Research and Engagement, the Associate Vice Chancellor for Research and Engagement, the Dean of Libraries (or designee), Associate Deans for Research or equivalents (or designees), the Associate Vice Chancellor and Chief Information Officer (or designee) of the Office of Information Technology, and up to two additional designees.
 The composition of the Research Council shall reflect balance among externally funded and institutionally supported research, between research and other creative activity, and among disciplines.
 Members must be actively engaged in research or other creative activity and must (1) hold full-time or continuing part-time appointment with the rank of lecturer, clinical instructor, assistant professor or higher; and (2) perform academic duties consisting of at least half-time teaching, research, or service.
+Following a vote by members of the Research Council in the May meeting, the Research Council Chair will convey to the President-elect the name of the candidate recommended to Chair the Research Council for the coming year.
+This recommendation will also be reflected in Council minutes of the May meeting.
 To serve as Chair of the Research Council, an individual must have served at least one year on the Council prior to assuming the position.
 The immediate past Chair of the Research Council will serve as an ex-officio member of the Council for the next academic year.